 Step 1: Mix dry ingredients (flour, sugar, baking soda, baking powder, ground cloves, ground nutmeg, cardamom, cinnamon, and sea salt) in a large bowl until combined.

 Step 2: Place the walnuts in a ziplock bag and pound with a mallet until crushed.
-Another option is to use a small food processor.
+Another option is to use a food processor (paid link).

 Step 3: Fold the walnuts in with the dry ingredients.